What are the cell types?

 For a better understanding of this disease, it is necessary to know the blood cells and their functions.

 The blood consists of a liquid called plasma and three distinct cell groups, each of which performs its own specific action.

-- The red blood cells or haematids, or erythrocytes carry out the function of transporting oxygen from the lungs to the tissue and returning to the lungs with carbon dioxide for exhaling.
+The red blood cells, also called haematids or erythrocytes, carry out the function of transporting oxygen from the lungs to the tissue and returning to the lungs with carbon dioxide for exhaling.
 The erythrocytes give blood its characteristic red colour.

 All the blood cells are the result the differentiation and maturing of the hematopoietic stem cells.
 In an adult the stem cells are located in the bone marrow, the soft and spongy substance that can be found inside the bones.

 Under normal conditions, the production of the blood cells is controlled in order to meet the body's precise needs.
 The alteration of this balance can cause a range of diseases: some are caused by an insufficient production of all the blood cells (bone marrow aplasia) or with a focus on some of the blood cell types (erythroblastopenia, megakaryocytopenia, agranulocytosis; others are caused by the production of cells that are incapable of performing their functions and in insufficient quantities (myelodysplastic syndrome) and finally others are the result of the production of a large number of cancerous cells (leukaemia).

 For more information, please consult the following sources: